toptobes/astra-demo/README.md

+## What is this?

+It's a demonstation of Astra's realtime indexing capabilities as well as a comparison of the traditional vector search model vs. the ColBERT paradigm on Astra.
+Text is scraped from random wikipedia "articles" (by default), and displayed as its parsed on the right.
+On the left is a search bar, where you can query anything about the parsed pages.

+It's *also* an *excellent* workout for your computer :)

 ## Disclaimer

 There may some delay between what you see being parsed due to the speed of the embedding service,